 If you need help securing your mobility device, let the driver know when you get on the bus and they can help.

-Let the driver know where you will be getting off when you board the bus.
-This will help them park the bus properly at your stop.
+When you board, let the driver know where you will be exiting–they can then park the bus properly at your stop.

 Most buses have a yellow push button strip or red stop request button on the bottom of the priority area’s flip-up seats.
 About a block before your stop, press the strip button.
-The bell will ring and a will light will let the driver to use the lift or ramp.
-You can also ask the driver for the lift/ramp and help undoing your safety straps again.
+The STOP REQUESTED sign will light up and a bell will ding.
+You can ask the driver for the lift/ramp and help with your safety straps.